What is Anchoring?

-Example of Auto AVWAPs on a Weekly IBM chart
+Example of Auto AVWAPs on a Weekly IBM Chart

 In addition, you can use auto-anchored AVWAPs with the Strategy Backtester and Market Scanner to unlock a whole new world of possibilities when it comes to finding opportunities and evaluating technical strategies in real-time.

-We support miltiple options for automated anchoring.
-Here they are:
+We support multiple options for automated anchoring: